 What do I do with my old blue box?

-Residents can also drop off unwanted Blue Boxes during the month of January in 2026 to the East Gwillimbury Operations Centre (19850 Woodbine Ave.) or the Georgina Transfer Station (23068 Warden Ave.) to be recycled (for free).
+Residents can also drop off unwanted Blue Boxes until January 23 to the East Gwillimbury Operations Centre (19850 Woodbine Ave.) or the Georgina Transfer Station (23068 Warden Ave.) to be recycled (for free).

 Are there different sized recycling carts?